 There are also several ways to go when using a large beautiful mirror.
 You can either hang it up or you can lean it up against the wall.
 This is a great minimalistic approach – it’s both easy and classically chic.

 Don’t miss all these great decorative mirror options here.

 Floating shelves are such a great way to display art or antiques.

 You can also use them to create an indoor type of vertical garden display if you love greenery inside your space.

 When you pick your shelving don’t just go for the standard flat shelves try different options.

 Lately I’m loving the look of these gallery shelves, more like sleek ledges.

 You can also create a pattern using shelves and it will further enhance your wall.

 These are just a few ideas on how to decorate a large blank wall.

-Below I’ve gathered up a few more options (many of which I’ve used) to get your creative juices flowing!
+Below I’ve gathered up a few more options (many of which I’ve used myself) to get your creative juices flowing.